Showdown looms in Italy as caretaker PM assembles team - Journal du Cameroun

 “Paolo Savona would not have taken us out of the euro.
 It’s a lie invented by Mattarella’s advisors,” Di Maio said in a live video on Facebook.
 “The truth is that they don’t want us in government.”

-Elections could benefit Salvini, however, as recent polling by IndexResearch put the League at 22 percent, five points up from their vote share in the March 4 ballot.
+Elections could benefit Salvini, however, as recent polling by IndexResearch put the League at 22 percent, five points up from its vote share in the March 4 ballot.

 Under the Italian constitution, the president nominates both the prime minister and, following proposals from the premier, the cabinet.